phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 .. important::

     When you self-publish a SmartApp, it is published and available in the Location that you published it.
-    Since SmartThings is moving into the global space, the Location that you published your SmartApp corresponds to a specific server.
+    Since PEA HiVE is moving into the global space, the Location that you published your SmartApp corresponds to a specific server.
     This means your self-published SmartApp is only available on that server.